What does a Order Fulfillment Specialist do?

 How to become a Order Fulfillment Specialist?

-- Gain experience in customer service, logistics, or warehouse management.
+- Acquire practical experience in retail or warehouse settings.

 How long does it take to become a Order Fulfillment Specialist?